 The first step to safety is understanding and recognising risk.
-This section provides a high-level overview of common gaming risks and provides links to expert advice from Netsafe and Te Mana Whakaatu Classification Office.
+Microsoft research found that 77% of respondents in Singapore reported experiencing an online risk in 2023.
+This section provides a high-level overview of common gaming risks and provides links to trusted advice from partner organisations in Singapore.